top of page

 Step 5: Use Subplots and Themes to Add Layers

 Subplots make your story feel full.
+Consider including:

-• Workplace tension
+• Workplace tension.

-• Family issues
+• Family issues.

-• Romantic or betrayal arcs
+• Romantic or betrayal arcs.

 Each subplot should still support your theme.
-If your series is exploring control, each subplot should handle some variation of that whether it’s control over family, identity, or fate.
+If your series is exploring control, each subplot should handle some variation of that, whether it’s control over family, identity, or fate.
+Comedic subplots can also serve emotional depth.
+They can help reveal new layers of a character or reinforce the underlying theme.

 Math or Writing, Lowerated Script Writer